 This procedure shall apply to all faculty, staff and students at the college.

-It is the responsibility of the Chief Academic Officer and Vice President of Student Services in collaboration with the Academic Integrity Committee to ensure that this procedure is followed and updated as needed.
+It is the responsibility of the Chief Academic Officer and Chief Human Resource Officer in collaboration with the Academic Integrity Committee to ensure that this procedure is followed and updated as needed.

 Students, faculty and staff will follow the procedures outlined below for the Academic Dishonesty policy.
 Please note that professional judgment of faculty is a large portion of this process in holding our students to a standard of academic excellence and honesty.

 When the instructor has evidence of cheating or plagiarism, the instructor may impose disciplinary actions such as assigning a failing grade to the student’s assignment, quiz, paper, test or the entire course.
 Incidents of cheating that significantly impact a student’s grade will be reported to the Chief Academic Officer and reviewed with regard to the Student Code of Conduct.
 Incidents will be recorded and referenced in consideration of further college-level discipline.
 Students with multiple incidents of cheating will be subject to further discipline, up to and including dismissal from the college.